 Beyond simply preparing tax forms, a good accountant should be involved in business and personal planning throughout the year.
 Typically, a quarterly review should be scheduled to ensure books and records are in order.
 This also allows the CPA time to advise clients about their businesses or personal situations, so they function with peak tax efficiency.

 For Grayson Bell, the owner of the WordPress competitor iMark Interactive, hiring an accountant was more about saving his already limited time.
 He said, “I used to do my own taxes, but then realized I could better spend my time and energy running my business and gaining more clients.”

 It can take an individual hours just to gather and prepare all of the paperwork to send to their accountant, much less prepare and file taxes themselves.
 Wouldn’t you rather focus on what you do best and outsource your taxes to someone who is an expert?

 Cons: A Missed Learning Opportunity

 You might assume that hiring an accountant is the way to go, especially for high income earners.
 That’s not always the best option, though.
 Although hiring an accountant does save time and has the potential to save money if you’re uncertain of deductions that apply to you, it still can be a pricey service.
 Plus, you miss out on personally learning about the tax code, which can prove useful in the future.

 That’s a big reason why Greg Johnson decided to file his own taxes.
-Greg and his wife, Holly, run a successful blog called Club Thrifty.
+Greg and his wife, Holly, run a successful finance blog.
 Holly was recently featured in Forbes for earning $225,000 from freelance writing income alone, not including her and Greg’s blog business income.
 Add that to owning an LLC taxed as an S-corp and having two rental properties, and many would assume the Johnsons definitely need an accountant.